 Here you can find out about our SGC Members.
 We are constantly updating so keep visiting to see more of our ‘pen portraits’.

-Sarah Clifford holds the triple responsibility of being the Commanding Officer for the Joint Service Signals Unit (Cyprus), the Station Commander of Ayios Nikolaos Station, and the Chair of the Ayios Nikolaos Primary School.
-Within all of these roles, Sarah is responsible for ensuring the highest standards of safeguarding policy and practices are upheld across all entities within the Station.
-Working closely with HQ BFC, DCYP, SSAFA, the Be Safe on Island Team, and all of our welfare agencies to ensure this goal is met.
-As SGC Chair, Sarah’s key responsibility alongside the Head Teacher, Sarah Baillie, and the School Improvement Officer, Cynthia Symon, is to support the school’s performance management.
-Sarah also takes a keen role in understanding and supporting the mandatory and statutory changes to the curriculum and wider school policies, and the impact that these have on resourcing plans.
-Sarah is married to Max, a serving officer, and step-mum to Isabella (8).
-As an early riser, she enjoys yoga, running and cross-fit.
-Sarah is a fellow of the Forward Institute; a leadership programme set up after the banking crisis to address and improve ethical and moral leadership across UK business sectors.
+Abby Parkinson holds the triple responsibility of being the Commanding Officer for the Joint Service Signals Unit (Cyprus), the Station Commander of Ayios Nikolaos Station, and the Chair of the Ayios Nikolaos Primary School.
+Within all of these roles, Abby is responsible for ensuring the highest standards of safeguarding policy and practices are upheld across all entities within the Station.
+Working closely with HQ BFC, DCS, MOD Schools, SSAFA, the Be Safe on Island Team, and all of our welfare agencies to ensure this goal is met.
+As SGC Chair, Abby’s key responsibility alongside the Head Teacher, Sarah Baillie, and the School Improvement Advisor, Damon Donaldson, is to support the school’s performance management.
+Abby also takes a keen role in understanding and supporting the mandatory and statutory changes to the curriculum and wider school policies, and the impact that these have on resourcing plans.
+Abby is married to Tamsin and mother to Isla (6) and twins Heath and Arran (2).
+She loves being outdoors and enjoys wilderness canoe trips and paddle-boarding.
+Abby is a fellow of the Forward Institute; a leadership programme set up after the banking crisis to address and improve ethical and moral leadership across UK business sectors.

 Steve ‘DeDe’ Watts arrived in Cyprus early August 2020 and assumed the appointments of Unit 2IC of JSSU(Cyp), Station Quartermaster and Deputy Station Commander.
 He is married to Liz who, after leaving the Army in 1999, has spent many years employed in Early Years and Primary Education and they have one son who is in his third year of a Mathematics and Statistics Degree at the University of Essex.
 2020 marks the 34th anniversary of DeDe serving with the regular Army having joined at a mere 16 years old.
 He has served all over the world in locations that include the Caribbean, South Atlantic and inside the Antarctic Circle, the Mediterranean, the Middle East, throughout the United Kingdom and SE Asia.
 In his spare time DeDe teaches Clay Target shooting and has a real passion for Nepalese cooking having previously served as an officer with Queen’s Gurkha Signals.